 EDUCATORS reached through

 YOUTH through YEA!
-MN and public engagement
+MN and community engagement

 HIGH SCHOOLS active in YEA!
 MN